-- Flip the bacon ONLY when the bacon releases easily from the pan.
-If it is still sticking to the pan leave it cook some more.
+- If the bacon releases easily from the pan then you can flip it but if not leave it to cook some more.

-- then start turning frequently until bacon is cooked to desired doneness.
+- After the second side releases easily start turning frequently until bacon is cooked.
 The sizzle will be a lot less at this point and the bacon will look done.
 The bacon will continue to cook after removing from heat so if you like less than crispy pull bacon accordingly.

 - Place bacon on paper towel to drain fat.
 Pat dry both sides and serve.